 This non-exhaustive list of on-line resources may be of interest to weavers at all levels of expertise:

 Over 50,000 weaving drafts, many public domain books, old manuscripts and guild newsletters.
-Site supported by sales of CDs and by donations.
+Small subscription fee required.

 Social network site for knitters and spinners now also includes weavers.
-Groups devoted to particular interests.
-In weaving and spinning interest in a particular loom or spinning wheel, such as Wolf Pack for weavers who own Baby or Mighty Wolf looms or CPW lovers for owners of Canadian Production Wheels.
+Groups devoted to particular interests including an interest in a particular loom or spinning wheel, such as Wolf Pack for weavers who own Baby or Mighty Wolf looms or CPW lovers for owners of Canadian Production Wheels.

 Handwoven Magazine’s social networking site.
 Has editors’ blogs and forums to discuss different interests in weaving such as equipment or weave structures or beginner questions.
 There is also a weekly e-newsletter that includes a column where Madelyn van der Hoogt answers questions about weaving.

 There are several weaving groups on Facebook.
 Do a search for your particular area of interest, such as inkle weaving, rigid heddle, 4 shaft, tapestry, etc

 For weavers interested in braiding, tablet weaving, and inkle weaving.